 These worms look more like spaghetti noodles.
 Because of their cylindrical bodies, they are aptly called the roundworms.
 The 2 most common species known to affect cats include Toxocara cati and Toxascaris leonina.

-These intestinal parasites can be transmitted in a variety of ways, although the most common is through the ingestion of the stool of feces of another cat that has roundworm infection.
+Parasites can be transmitted in a variety of ways, although the most common is through the ingestion of the stool of feces of another cat that has roundworm infection.
 In most instances, cats eat the intermediate host where the roundworm larvae temporarily reside.
 Examples of intermediate hosts of roundworms are rodents, birds, earthworms, and even cockroaches.

 Roundworms can also be transmitted to kittens by an infected mommy cat.
 These parasites are known to migrate to the mammary glands where they get transmitted into the breast milk and ingested by the young kitten.